openstack/python-troveclient/doc/source/usage.rst

 can be used as the "marker" argument to get the next section of the list back from the server.
 If no more items are available, then the next property is None.

+Pagination applies to all listed objects, like instances, datastores, etc.
+The example below is for instances.

 .. testcode::